The Soldier's Lawyer

 - The Army Court of Criminal Appeals

-For more information about Mr. Coombs, please feel free to ask him about his background, or click to see his complete resume.
+For more information about Mr. Coombs, please feel free to contact our offices.